 I think being open and honest aids compassion.
 I can laugh with my GP about our respective wives’ snoring!
 It helps them to understand my life, which will ultimately help them to help me.

-Defining someone by whom they like to have sex with or what they may or may not have between their legs isn’t always the most important thing.
-I’d much rather be known as ‘Tina who makes cakes’, than ‘gay Tina’."
+Defining someone by who they like to have sex with or what they may or may not have between their legs isn’t always the most important thing.
+I’d much rather be known as ‘Tina who makes cakes’, than ‘gay Tina’.